18kimn/blog/src/routes/[postType]/writing/setup/index.md

   somewhat headache-inducing.
 The preview is ommitted here because it is under a rewrite, and I also don't use it anymore as I use the Vivaldi browser for day-to-day use.
-- **Notes graph**.
-This also has a
-  [its own page](/projects/notes)!
-I made a d3 force network graph to visualize how my files link together.
-It's kind of a work in progress, to be honest.

 - **Homepage**.
 Each of the above processes are deployed on separate ports on my computer, and daemonized through